kingaa/sbied/syllabus.md

 ### Important Information

 We hope that you have already followed the [instructions for preparing your computer for the course](https://kingaa.github.io/sbied/prep/).
-**If you have not yet done so, please do so soon:** if you run into difficulties, you will definitely want to have those ironed out *before* the course starts.
+**If you have not yet done so, please do so at your first opportunity:** if you run into difficulties, you will definitely want to have those ironed out *before* the course starts.

 Note also that there are mandatory activities ***prior to each day's meeting***.
-For example, make sure that you have watched the video lectures for Lessons 1 and 2 (linked from the course website), and make a start on the Lesson 2 Exercises, before we meet on 15 July.
+For example, make sure that you have watched the video lectures for Lessons 1 and 2 (linked from the course website) before we meet on 12 July.
 See the schedule below for details.

 -----------------------------